- January 17, 1983

 Rick Kelly is an Australian racing driver who won the V8 Supercars Championship title in 2006.
 He debuted in the V8SC in 2001, that was also the year when he won the Australian Drivers' Championship.
 Rick triumphed at Bathurst 1000 two times, in 2003 and 2004, becoming the youngest ever winner of the famous Australian race.

-He currently drives for the family team Kelly Racing, renamed to Nissan Motorsports after they started using Nissan Altimas from 2013 to 2019 and then switched to Ford Mustang in 2020.
+He currently drives for the family team Kelly Racing.
+The team was using Nissan Altimas from 2013 to 2019 and then switched to Ford Mustang in 2020.

 Champion in his only second season of racing